Dunluce Castle – Incredible Medieval Castle on Cliffs in County Antrim

 The Town of Dunluce

 The town was built in 1608 by Randall MacDonnell, the first Earl of Antrim.
-It may have contained the innovative housing during the early 17th century, including indoor toilets which had barely been introduced in the rest of Europe, as well as a complex street network based on a grid system.
+It may have contained innovative housing during the early 17th century, including indoor toilets, which had barely been introduced in the rest of Europe, as well as a complex street network based on a grid system.

 Visitors to the area can explore the cobbled streets and a Scottish merchant’s house, a blacksmith’s forge, a courthouse and a dungeon.
 There is also plenty of evidence of wealth and luxury, including coins from the period of Elizabeth I and Charles I.

 One of the iconic historical figures linked to the castle is Winston Churchill, who once owned the estate.
-It was passed onto his family.
+It was passed on to his family.

 Literary Works Inspired by Dunluce Castle County Antrim

 The castle has inspired many literary works over the years, including the orchestral tone poem Dunluce (1921) by Irish composer Norman Hay.
 It is also thought to be the inspiration behind Cair Paravel in CS Lewis’ Chronicles of Narnia (1950–1954).
-The castle is also the subject of a 1990s song named “Dunluce Castle” written by George Millar and sung by the Irish Rovers.
+The castle is also the subject of a 1990s song named “Dunluce Castle”, written by George Millar and sung by the Irish Rovers.

 Dunluce Castle County Antrim and Game of Thrones

 The Dunluce Castle has also been featured in the HBO hit drama series Game of Thrones, doubling as the stronghold of Pyke on the Iron Islands.
 Since its appearance on the show, Dunluce Castle County Antrim has become one of the most popular attractions on the Causeway Coast.
 The Game of Thrones series has found the perfect location with Dunluce Castle, offering those real-life medieval features.
-If you are a fan of Game of Thrones then you’ll want to find more about the filming locations in Northern Ireland right here.
+If you are a fan of Game of Thrones, then you’ll want to find out more about the filming locations in Northern Ireland right here.

 More Amazing photos from the castle: